 cyber-bullying, harassment, sexual harassment, and/or discrimination based on

-race, color, religion, sex (including pregnancy), national origin, age, sexual
+an individual's actual or perceived race, color, religion, sex (including pregnancy), national origin, age, sexual

 orientation, gender identity or expression, genetic information, veterans or

 military status, marital status, disability or the presence of any sensory,

 physical or mental handicap in any of its educational programs/activities and employment, or in any program or activity conducted or funded by the U.S. Department of Agriculture.
 The District prohibits discrimination against any youth group listed in Title 36, as a patriotic society, (i.e. Boy Scouts of America) from access to public school facilities use.